A global shadow lemma and logarithm law for geometrically finite Hilbert geometries: Quasi-conformal densities and estimates near the cusps

 The argument for the lower bound is similar.
-By the contrapositive of Lemma \ref{lem:geometriclemma}(b), and using that $K$ is a fundamental domain for the parabolic subgroup, there is a constant $A$ such that
+Next, by Lemma \ref{L:geometriclemma}(1), and using that $K$ is a fundamental domain for the parabolic subgroup acting on $\Lambda_\Gamma\smallsetminus \{\xi\}$, there is a constant $A$ such that